JoshuaSimpson/personal-readme/README.md

 A few pointers from feedback I've noted so far that I'm working on - I'd love feedback on how you think I'm managing these points:

 - I have a penchant for silo'ing myself when I get into something, and this affects my visiblity and communication
 - I have a tendency to speak before I think, which means I ramble and jump from point to point when explaining or talking through things.
-If I'm jumping too much between things when I'm talking then just let me know and bring me back to a focal point
+If I'm jumping too much between things when I'm talking then just let me know and bring me back to a focal point.
+- I run a lot of decisions off of gut instinct.
+This also means that sometimes I have an opinion on something but might not have the 'why' ready straight away.
+Give me a couple of minutes and I'll get there!
-- I do a lot of context switching both between my role and between other roles that I volunteer for / take on.
+- I do a lot of context switching in my role.
 If you feel like I'm neglecting something, let me know so I can adjust where need be